-According to published literature, the estimated annual error rates are 407 errors per 10,000 people treated with IV PCA in the United States.
-The most common and serious types of errors involve human factors, such as mis-programming the PCA pump or administering the wrong dose3.
-In 2002 and 2003, approximately 5% of operator errors reported to the FDA resulted in patient deaths.
-Approximately 56,000 adverse events were reported to the FDA between 2005 and 2009, errors associated with infusion pumps led to 70 Class II infusion pump recalls of devices that could cause temporary or reversible adverse effects and 14 Class I infusion pump recalls of devices that could cause serious injury or death.
+According to published literature, an estimated 407 errors occur per 10,000 people treated with IV PCA each year in the United States (9).
+The most common and serious types of errors involve human factors, such as mis-programming the PCA pump or administering the wrong dose (9).
+In 2009, approximately 6.5% of errors associated with PCA pumps were due to operator error and that nearly half of these events (~19,000) lead to patient harm (10).
+Between 2005 and 2009, errors associated with infusion pumps led to 70 Class II recalls of devices that could cause temporary or reversible adverse effects and 14 Class I recalls of devices that could cause serious injury or death.
 These issues have resulted in the issuance of new draft guidance by the FDA, significantly increasing the data required to be submitted by manufacturers to address safety problems.
+(11)

-Zalviso has the potential to address many of the key disadvantages of IV PCA, including:
+Potential Zalvisio Benefits Zalviso has the potential to address several key disadvantages of IV PCA, including:

-Zalviso is designed to provide a favorable safety, efficacy and tolerability profile, potentially enabling Zalviso to become the new standard of care for patient-controlled analgesia.
+Zalviso is designed to provide a favorable safety, efficacy and tolerability profile, potentially enabling Zalviso to become a strong treatment option for patient-controlled analgesia.
 For a comparison of Zalviso and IV PCA features, click here (opens pop-up table – see slide 2).

 |Key Features of Zalviso||Current Standard of Care (IV PCA)|